Location: Lleida , ES

 Minimum Age: 18

 Room and Board Arrangements:

 Students will stay at the Alberg la Cova hostel at Sant Llorenc de Montgai.
 This village is approximately 30 km north of Lleida (Catalunya, Spain).
-The building has excellent facilities with communal space, laundry, and Wi-Fi.
+The building has excellent facilities with communal space, laundry and wifi.
 Students will share communal bedrooms (6-8 people in each room).
 Alberg la Cova will provide sheets, which will be changed regularly.
-All members must participate in setting tables for meals and washing up and cleaning common shared spaces after lunch and dinner (living room, bedroom).
-Breakfast, lunch, and dinner are provided by the program on work days.
+All team members must participate in setting tables for meals and do the washing up and clean common shared spaces after lunch and dinner (living room, bedroom).
+Breakfast, lunch and dinner are provided by the program.
 On free days, students may choose to take their meals at local restaurants in the area.
-The project accommodates special dietary needs such as celiac, diabetes, and vegetarian.
-The participant must communicate to project directors to ensure that these, or more challenging dietary needs, can be managed by the house staff.
-Cost: Room and Board are included in the tuition of the field school.
+While the project may accommodate some dietary needs, you must communicate with project directors to ensure your needs can be met in the field.
+Celiac and vegetarian diets can be accommodated but other types of diet may be more challenging to manage.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.